freenas/freenas-docs/userguide/storage.rst

-To create the replication task, click :menuselection:`Storage --> Replication Tasks --> Add Replication` which will open the screen shown in Figure %chapternum%.3b.
+To create the replication task, click :menuselection:`Storage --> Replication Tasks --> Add Replication` which opens the screen shown in
+:numref:`Figure %s <zfs_add_replication_task_fig>`.
 For this example, the required configuration is as follows:

 * the Volume/Dataset is :file:`local/data`